Operation Jupiter (1944): Artillery plan

 The attacking brigades were to be supported by the divisional artilleries of the 43rd (Wessex) Infantry Division, 11th Armoured Division, 15th (Scottish) Infantry Division and the 53rd (Welsh) Infantry Division.
 The medium and heavy guns of the 3rd Army Group Royal Artillery (AGRA), 8th AGRA and part of the 5th AGRA, the corps artillery of XXX Corps, to the west.
-Thirteen field regiments, ten medium regiments and 2 ½ heavy regiments were to participate with three hundred and twelve 25-pounder field guns, a hundred and sixty 4.5-inch and 5.5-inch medium guns, twenty-four 155 mm and sixteen 7.2-inch heavy guns. with nine 16-inch guns, with two 15-inch guns and HMS Belfast with twelve 6-inch guns in the Bay of the Seine were to contribute their firepower.
-The army artillery amounted to 512 pieces and the Naval contribution was 23 medium and super-heavy guns.
-The heavy 4.2-inch mortars of the 8th Middlesex and the 3-inch mortars of the infantry were to participate and Hawker Typhoon fighter-bombers were to operate over the German-occupied roads leading to the area.
+Thirteen field gun regiments, ten medium gun regiments and 2½ heavy regiments were to participate - three hundred and twelve 25-pounder howitzer-field guns, a hundred and sixty 4.5-inch and 5.5-inch medium guns, twenty-four 155 mm 'Long Tom' heavy field guns and sixteen 7.2-inch heavy howitzers.
+The battleship with nine 16-inch guns, the monitor with two 15-inch guns and the light cruiser HMS Belfast with twelve 6-inch guns in the Bay of the Seine were to contribute their firepower.
+The army artillery amounted to 512 pieces and the naval contribution was 23 medium and super-heavy guns.
+The heavy 4.2-inch mortars of the 8th Middlesex and the 3-inch mortar of the infantry were to participate and Hawker Typhoon fighter-bombers were to operate over the German-occupied roads leading to the area.